jiangtan01/Herpesviruses-mimic-zygotic-genome-activation/README.md

-Accompanying sequencing data is available in GEO of the paper.
+Accompanying sequencing data is available in the GEO of this paper.